Exceptional flat bands in bipartite non-Hermitian lattices

-Here we show that the Hermitian principle for flat-band formation in bipartite lattices~\cite{cualuguaru2022general}, based on a sublattice degeneracy mismatch, extends directly to the NH regime: whenever one sublattice hosts a momentum-independent eigenvalue with degeneracy exceeding that of its counterpart at other sublattice, flat bands arise irrespective of the specific NH effects, including gain, loss, or complex-valued couplings.
-Strikingly, dispersive bands coalesce at exceptional points and moreover persist as flat modes beyond these spectral singularities, yielding \emph{exceptional flat bands} with biorthogonal eigenmodes spanning both sublattices.
-Their energy and lifetime can be continuously tuned via sublattice asymmetries, and intra-sublattice hoppings.
-We showcase its versatility through examples from NH Lieb lattices, showing a geometric imprint of the exceptional flat bands on the quantum metric (Fig.~\ref{fig:quantum_metric}), to realistic multi-band models (Figs.~\ref{fig:chiral_tenband}-\ref{fig:Ca2Ta2O7}), highlighting its applicability across diverse synthetic platforms.
+Here we show that the Hermitian principle for flat-band formation in bipartite lattices~\cite{cualuguaru2022general}, based on a sublattice degeneracy mismatch, extends directly to the NH regime: whenever one sublattice hosts a momentum-independent eigenvalue with degeneracy exceeding that of its counterpart at other sublattice, flat bands arise irrespective of the specific NH effects, including gain, loss, or complex-valued couplings. {Furthermore, in the NH setting, irrespective of such degeneracy mismatch,} dispersive bands can coalesce at EPs, { which can be viewed as the codimension-one exceptional surfaces~\cite{Okugawa2019Topological,BCKB-PRB2019,Zhou2019Exceptional, Zhou2019Exceptional}}, and persist as dispersionless modes beyond these spectral singularities, yielding \emph{exceptional flat bands} (EFBs) with biorthogonal eigenmodes spanning both sublattices.
+Their energy and lifetime can be continuously tuned via sublattice asymmetries, and intra-sublattice hoppings, with EFBs emerging even for a bipartite lattice with imbalanced but constant sublattice chemical potentials.
+We showcase its versatility through examples from NH Lieb lattices, showing a geometric imprint of the EFBs on the quantum metric (Fig.~\ref{fig:quantum_metric}), to realistic multi-band models (Figs.~\ref{fig:chiral_tenband}-\ref{fig:Ca2Ta2O7}), highlighting its applicability across diverse synthetic platforms.
 Because it depends only on sublattice structure, the principle is directly relevant to photonic crystals with engineered gain–loss profiles~\cite{Jin2017Topological,zhou2018optical,pan2018photonic,Ueda-PRX2018,Song2019Breakup,Zhang2024Topological}, ultracold atomic arrays with tailored dissipation~\cite{Li2020TopologicalSwitch,zhou2022engineering,Liang2022Dynamic,Cai2024NHSE,zhao2025two}, and metamaterials~\cite{Rafi-Ul-Islam2022Interfacial,Wu2022NH2nd,Liu2023Experimental,ochkan2024non,zhang2025non,Jana2025Invisible,haydar-review-2025}.
 By providing a general prescription for flat-band engineering in open quantum matter, our results pave the systematic way for realizing interaction-driven and topological phases far from equilibrium.~\cite{jurivcic2024yukawa,Xiang-2024,murshed2024quantum,murshed2024yukawalorentz,PinoPRB-2025,yoshida2019non,Yamamoto2019Theory,Zhang2020Skin,Liu2020Mott,kawabata2019topological,Cayao2022Exceptional,Ghosh2022Non,Wang2022Emergent,Li2024Non,Yoshida2024Non,Ji2024Non,Shi2024Two-dimensional,Takemori2024Theory}.

 \emph{General construction principle.} Flat bands naturally arise in Hermitian bipartite crystalline lattices (BCLs), where two interpenetrating sublattices, $L_A$ and $L_B$, host different numbers of degrees of freedom per unit cell, $N_A$ and $N_B$, respectively~\cite{cualuguaru2022general}.
 In momentum space, the Bloch Hamiltonian assumes a block form